-Hokkaido may be Japan's largest prefecture but it's largest city - and capital - Sapporo is easy to get about by foot or public transport.
-In this 5-part series, WAttention brings you some themed strolls through Sapporo, all within 30-minutes on foot from the train station if all you have to spare is, literally, a couple of hours.
+Hokkaido may be Japan’s largest prefecture but it’s the largest city – and capital – Sapporo is easy to get about by foot or public transport.
+In this 5-part series, WAttention brings you some themed strolls through Sapporo Sightseeing, all within 30-minutes on foot from the train station if all you have to spare is, literally, a couple of hours.

-Mention Sapporo and the colour white comes to mind - snow, ice sculptures, White Lover cookies and the Maruyama zoo polar bear.
-But the capital of Hokkaido is equally breathtaking, if not more, when coloured by a palette of flowers.
+Mention Sapporo and the colour white comes to mind – snow, ice sculptures, White Lover cookies and the Maruyama zoo polar bear.
+But the capital of Hokkaido is equally breathtaking, if not more when colored by a palette of flowers.

 Start your floral adventure from the former Hokkaido Government Office Building, fondly called the “Akarenga”, referring to the red brick building.
 This is just two blocks down from the Sapporo Station.